On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

+\begin{remark}[Not in the published version] In the published version, \Cref{prop:equalizer} addresses the more restricted case where $P$ and $Q$ are \emph{absolutely continuous with respect to $\ell_d$}.
+We noticed afterward that the proof could be generalized to the continuous case by using density functions with respect to $P+Q$.
+We recall that for every $P,Q \in \mathcal{P}(\R^d)$, $P,Q \ll P+Q$. \end{remark}

 Additionally, in the important case where $P$ and $Q$ are both finitely supported, we can completely characterize the convexity of $\mathcal{E}(P,Q)$.
-For the sake of simplicity and concision, we defer this result to \cref{sec:stump} (see \cref{thm:discreteCharacConv}) since the obtained conditions are fairly intricate and involved notation wise.
+For the sake of simplicity and concision, we defer this result to \cref{sec:stump} (see \cref{thm:discreteCharacConv}) since the obtained conditions are fairly intricate and involved notationwise.
 Basically, it asserts that there is no universal convexity of $\mathcal{E}(P,Q)$ in this discrete setting (it depends on the location, number, and probability weights of the points).
-A significant implication of this characterization concerns empirical measures, as precised by the following proposition.
+A significant implication of this characterization concerns empirical measures, as made precise by the following proposition.
 Recall that two integers are \emph{coprime} if the only positive integer that divides both of them is 1.